 School of Education

-B.Ed 100 - Introduction to Teaching
+B.Ed 185 - Introduction to Urban Education

 J. Anyanwu

-B.Ed 115 - Educational Psychology
+B.Ed 300 - Educational Leadership and Supervision

 J. Anyanwu